DanWBR/dwsim10/README.md

+# DWSIM Core Library (.NET 6)

-Copyright 2022 Daniel Medeiros and contributors.
+Copyright 2022 Daniel Medeiros and contributors

+## About

 This is a GUI-less version of DWSIM, targeting .NET 6.